kbranigan/Simple-OpenGL-Image-Library/README.md

       SOIL_FLAG_MIPMAPS
     );

-load and split a single image into a new OpenGL cube map, default format face order = East South West North Up Down => "ESWNUD", case sensitive!
+Load a single image with a 6:1 aspect ratio into a new OpenGL cube map.
+The default face order is `East, South, West, North, Up, Down`, represented by the string ``"ESWNUD"`` (case sensitive!)

     GLuint single_tex_cube = SOIL_load_OGL_single_cubemap
     (